MJshah001/MJshah001/README.md

 🔭 I'm currently pursuing a Masters Degree in Data Science.<br>🌱 I’m currently learning Advance SQL and Deep Learning.<br>👯 I’m looking to collaborate on end-to-end Data Engineering Projects.<br>📫How to reach me : monilshah1109@gmail.com<br>😄Pronouns: He/Him.<br>
 <!--💬 I’m a constant learner who doesn’t depend on specific tools<br>💬 give me a problem, and I’ll master whatever is needed to solve it!<br> -->

 Complex problems?
 Bring them on!
-I love tackling the toughest tasks, and I always push myself to go the extra mile.
+I love tackling the toughest tasks as I always push myself to go the extra mile.
 <br><br>